xManvir/ParlayPredictor/README.md

 ## Why I’m Building This
 I love NFL parlays and data-driven predictions.
-This project combines both — coding, data, and sports — into something that’s fun to build and practical to use.
+This project combines coding, data, and sports into something that’s fun to build and practical to use.

 ## Example Concept (future)
 > **CeeDee Lamb — Over 74.5 Receiving Yards**